“Best Egg donor IVF Florida services provided by clinic with its own egg donor bank.”

 What are the initial steps?

 The initial step is to become an established patient of our clinic.
 Intended parents are then given secure access to the online database to review potential donors.
-Once the initial selections are made, intended parents can call or e-mail their top-three choices.
-Our office then make contact with the donors to confirm availability and fees.
+Once the initial selections are made, intended parents inform our medical team of their top-three choices.
+Our office then contacts the donors to confirm availability and fees.
 We understand that we cannot meet everyone’s expectations and certain specific ethnic donors may be difficult to find.
 The medical team may have to advertise to locate your particular donor.
 Such advertisements are anonymous, and potential donors respond directly to the clinic to begin the application process.
-Alternatively, patients may be referred to an egg donor agency.
+Alternatively, patients may be referred to an egg donor agency or our affiliated frozen egg bank.

 Once a donor is identified and matched with the intended parents, the infectious disease screens are obtained and the donor is educated about the injectable medications.
 Both donor and intended parent are usually placed on a birth control pill in order to synchronize their menstrual cycles.
 Ovarian suppression is started at the same time so that both donor and intended parent have their menstrual cycle at the same time and both are seen for ultrasound.
 Then the donor is stimulated to make multiple eggs while the intended mother is stimulated to build a uterine lining with estrogen.
-Progesterone is usually started the night of before the egg harvest or the night after the harvest depending on whether the intended parent has requested PGD/PGS testing or not.
-The intended father presents to the office at a specific time on the day of conception.
-The insemination of the eggs is carried out later that day.
+Progesterone is usually started the night before the egg harvest or the night after the harvest depending on whether the intended parent has requested PGS testing or not since “fresh” PGS requires the a delay of one day for the transfer.
+The intended father presents to the clinic at a specific time on the day of conception.
+The insemination of the eggs is carried out that day.
 The embryo culture in egg donation is usually for 5 or 6 days.
 On the 5th day we are able to choose the best one or two blastocysts for intrauterine transfer and a pregnancy test is performed 9-10 days later.
-Patients choosing to have trophectoderm blastocyst biopsies for PGD/PGS will receive the screened embryo on the sixth day of culture.
+Patients choosing to have trophectoderm blastocyst biopsies for PGS will receive the screened embryo on the sixth day of culture.
 Please note that only those embryos reaching the blastocyst stage on the 5th day of culture will be available for a fresh transfer.
 Those reaching the blastocyst biopsy stage on the 6th day will not be available for fresh transfer and will be frozen for future use.

 Very Important Note: All visits are carefully scheduled in order to avoid the meeting of an anonymous egg donor and an intended parent.